-No matter what the setting—be it residential or outpatient—substance abuse treatment programs will utilize a number of similar therapeutic techniques.
+No matter what the setting—be it residential or outpatient—substance abuse recovery programs will utilize a number of similar therapeutic techniques.
 These programs typically offer forms of behavioral therapy such as:

 - Cognitive behavioral therapy, which helps patients to recognize, avoid, and cope with the situations in which they are most likely to use drugs.

 - Multidimensional family therapy, which addresses a range of influences on drug abuse patterns and is designed to improve overall family functioning.